BrendanMP/kb/README.md

 [Playable Here](https://brendanmp.github.io/kb/)

 ### Bugs & Debugging
-This is a work in progress, most of the logic is being tracked with console logs.
+Most of the logic is being tracked with console logs.
 I'm currently working on a bug that seems to be calling the gameover function multiple times.